thunderbird/webext-docs/theme.rst

          :name: [``icons_attention``]
          :type: (:ref:`theme.ThemeColor`)

-         The color of the toolbar icons in attention state such as the chat icon whith new messages.
+         The color of the toolbar icons in attention state such as the chat icon with new messages.

       .. api-member::